bbkane/www.bbkane.com/content/blog/Go-Project-Notes/index.md

 ## [Lefthook](https://github.com/evilmartians/lefthook)

 Install/Run/Uninstall pre-commit hooks that mimic CI.
+It's much faster to run these locally than to wait the minute or so for GitHub actions to run.

 ![image-20240703114457438](index.assets/image-20240703114457438.png)